pramond/S13-Long-read-Amplicon-Analysis/README.md

 mkdir cutadapt_reads
 ```

+To extract the 18S V4 region, we use the primer sequences that were developed by Stoeck et.al.
+(2010) as the adapter sequence parameter in *cutadapt* as follows:

 ```
 cutadapt -j 0 -e 0.3 -O 12 \
   --discard-untrimmed \
-  -a CCAGCASCYGCGGTAATTCC...TYRATCAAGAACGAAAGT \
-  -a ACTTTCGTTCTTGATYRA...GGAATTACCGCRGSTGCTGG \
-  -M 600 \
-  -o cutadapt_reads/18S_sub_V4_STOECK.fasta \
+  -a CCAGCASCYGCGGTAATTCC...TYRATCAAGAACGAAAGT \ # sequence 3-5' of forward primer ... reverse complement of the sequence 3-5' of reverse primer
+  -a ACTTTCGTTCTTGATYRA...GGAATTACCGCRGSTGCTGG \ # sequence 3-5' of reverse primer ... reverse complement of the sequence 3-5' of forward primer
+  -M 600 \ # to make sure we get the subregions targeted by the primers we add a read length selection -o cutadapt_reads/18S_sub_V4_STOECK.fasta \
 18S.fastq
 ```